EECS150/fpga_labs_fa21/lab2/spec/spec.md

 ## Put the Counter on the FPGA

 Once you're confident that your counter works, program the FPGA using the make-based flow as before.
 This module connects your counter to the FPGA clock source and connects switch 0 as the clock enable signal.
+If done correctly, LEDs 0 through 3 should continually count up by 1 each second.

 This process, where we use simulation to verify the functionality of a module before programming it onto the FPGA, will be the one we use throughout this semester.

 ## Lab Deliverables
 ### Lab Checkoff (due: 11AM, Friday Sept 17th, 2021)